 Hartmut Neven (Google) told QCTIP about Google’s latest estimate of what a ‘realistic’ machine might achieve: an RSA 2028 bit key could be broken in 7 hours using a 23 million superconducting qubit machine.
 Fortunately this is still a long way beyond the capabilities of any current device.
 The world can easily adapt to this challenge as long as it adopts quantum safe cryptography in good time.

-Google clearly believes it is now close to the more immediate goal of demonstrating quantum supremacy with its 72-qubit Bristlecone device.
+Google clearly believes it is now close to the more immediate goal of demonstrating quantum supremacy.
 For some time it had seemed that though this would be a milestone scientific achievement, the obscure nature of the random quantum circuits problem being used to demonstrate supremacy would be of no commercial relevance.

 Remarkably Google stands ready to crown their achievement by turning it into a genuine (though modest) commercial service: the provision of certifiable public random numbers.
 This is a success at many levels and getting Scott Aaronson’s stamp of approval on the new offering is the quantum information equivalent of getting the Pope (or at least a high ranking cardinal) to officiate at the christening.

 The founding conception for quantum computers was the desire to be able to efficiently simulate physical systems that rely on the laws of quantum mechanics (e.g. in chemistry, materials science or fundamental physics).

 “Nature isn’t classical, dammit, and if you want to make a simulation of nature, you’d better make it quantum mechanical, and by golly it’s a wonderful problem, because it doesn’t look so easy.”
 Richard Feynman, 1981